Search results for:

-Even if you run a very small business consisting of 3 employees (or even just you), you have to remember that online you aren’t only competing with similar-sized businesses.
-You’ll be competing with any other business offering similar goods regardless of their location or size.
+Even if you run a very small business consisting of 3 employees (or even just you), you have to remember that online.
+You aren't only competing with similar-sized businesses.
+You'll be competing with any other company offering similar goods regardless of their location or size.
 And you can bet that some of them are using SSL and other measures to ensure visitors feel safe purchasing.
-If you aren’t doing it, you’re almost guaranteed to lose potential customers to them.
+If you aren't doing it, you're almost guaranteed to lose potential customers to them.

 How Does SSL Protect Customers?

-By implementing an SSL certificate, you’re providing the user a secure environment.
-Hackers never have a chance to see the information that they enter while on your site, such as their personal identification info or credit card numbers.
+By implementing an SSL certificate, you're providing the user a secure environment.
+Hackers never have a chance to see the information that they enter while on your sites, such as their identification info or credit card numbers.
 When a user inputs information where an SSL is present:

 How Do You Get an SSL Certificate

-There are many companies that are well-known for their SSL certificates.
-They offer them with a variety of security levels and can be purchased in different security packages.
-There are also sites that act as a gateway for your payment, such as Paypal.
-But that requires the user to normally leave your site, make payment and be redirected back to your site (which you have to set all up).
-The best route is getting your own SSL that can be installed within your own site, branded and make checkout easy.
+Many companies are well-known for their SSL certificates.
+They offer them a variety of security levels and can be purchased in different security packages.
+Some sites act as a gateway for your payment, such as Paypal.
+But that requires the user to leave your site normally, make payment, and be redirected back to your site (which you have to set all up).
+The best route is getting your SSL that can be installed within your site, branded, and make checkout easy.

 Most good hosting companies will have SSL available.
 Either as free or a small add-on.
-For example, at HostWinds we offer you your own SSL certificate for a mere $35 and will even install it for you to make sure everything is set up correctly.
-If you buy one from somewhere else, that’s ok too.
-There’s simply a $10 installation charge.
+For example, at HostWinds, we offer you your SSL certificate for a mere $35.
+We will even install it for you to make sure everything is set up correctly.
+If you buy one from somewhere else, that's ok too.
+There's simply a $10 installation charge.